1 Chronicles 14

 3And David took more wives at Jerusalem: and David begat more sons and daughters.
 4Now these are the names of his children which he had in Jerusalem; Shammua, and Shobab, Nathan, and Solomon, 5And Ibhar, and Elishua, and Elpalet, 6And Nogah, and Nepheg, and Japhia, 7And Elishama, and Beeliada, and Eliphalet.

 After the throne comes the household.
 David took more wives at Jerusalem: and David begat more sons and daughters.
 The Chronicler records it as a mark of a flourishing reign - a great house, many children, the continuation of a line.
 Then he names the sons born in the new capital, thirteen of them in this list, in the plain manner of the genealogies that fill this book.
 To most readers it is a verse to skim: a string of ancient names, most of which appear nowhere else.
-But the Chronicler, writing long after these events, is doing something quiet and deliberate.
-He is preserving the house of David name by name, because the whole burden of his work is the line that runs through this house toward a promised son.
-Two of these names will carry that promise farther than the Chronicler himself could have seen.

 The two names sit together in verse 4: Nathan, and Solomon.
 Solomon, of course, the reader recognizes - the son who will inherit the kingdom and build the house of the LORD that David was not permitted to build.
 Nathan is easy to pass over; he never reigns, and Scripture says little of him.
 Yet these two brothers, born of the same father in the same city and named in the same breath, become the two channels through which the royal line of David flows down the centuries.
-From this single verse, the line divides and runs forward along two paths - one through the throne, one through a quieter son - and both, in the fullness of time, arrive at the same place.
-The Chronicler is preserving more than a family record.
-He is preserving the headwaters of two streams that will meet in one descendant.1

 There is a further note in the listing of Solomon that the Chronicler's first readers would have felt keenly.
 David has just received a house of cedar, built for him by the craftsmen of Tyre.
 But David himself longed to build a house for God - and was told he would not be the one to do it.
 That task would fall to a son.
 And here, among the children born in Jerusalem, the builder is quietly named: Solomon.
-The man who receives a house will father the man who builds the LORD's house.
-David must hold his deepest desire with open hands, trusting that what he cannot accomplish will be completed by another after him.
-The faithfulness asked of him is not in seeing the work finished, but in fathering the one who will finish it - and in handing it on.

 1 Chronicles 14:8-12The First Victory: David Inquires, and God Breaks Through

 8And when the Philistines heard that David was anointed king over all Israel, all the Philistines went up to seek David.
 And David heard of it, and went out against them.
 9And the Philistines came and spread themselves in the valley of Rephaim.
-10And David enquired of God, saying, Shall I go up against the Philistines? and wilt thou deliver them into mine hand?
+10And David enquired of God, saying, Shall I go up against the Philistines?
+And wilt thou deliver them into mine hand?
 And the LORD said unto him, Go up; for I will deliver them into thine hand.
-11So they came up to Baal-perazim; and David smote them there.
-Then David said, God hath broken in upon mine enemies by mine hand like the breaking forth of waters: therefore they called the name of that place Baal-perazim.
+11So they came up to Baalperazim; and David smote them there.
+Then David said, God hath broken in upon mine enemies by mine hand like the breaking forth of waters: therefore they called the name of that place Baalperazim.
 12And when they had left their gods there, David gave a commandment, and they were burned with fire.

 The crowning of David has a consequence.
 When the Philistines heard that David was anointed king over all Israel, all the Philistines went up to seek David.
 They had tolerated him as a fugitive, even sheltered him; a divided Israel was no threat.
 But a single anointed king over the whole nation is another matter entirely.
 The word that David is king sends them up to seek him - to hunt him down before his reign can consolidate.
-The very anointing that lifted David up has made him the target.
-This is the pattern that will follow God's anointed throughout Scripture: the moment heaven sets a king in place, the powers of the earth gather against him.
-The throne and the war arrive together.

 David's first act in the face of the Philistine advance is not to muster his troops or trust his proven skill as a warrior.
 It is to ask.
 David enquired of God, saying, Shall I go up against the Philistines? and wilt thou deliver them into mine hand?
 This is the posture that defines the whole chapter and the whole man: a king who will not move until he has heard from God.
 Notice the shape of his question.
-He does not ask God to bless a decision already made; he asks God whether to go at all, and whether the outcome will be deliverance.
-And the answer comes with a precision worth weighing: Go up; for I will deliver them into thine hand.
-God does not say you will win or you are strong enough.
-He says I will deliver them.
-The victory, before a single blow is struck, is assigned to its true author.
-David will swing the sword; the LORD will hand over the enemy.

 Watch what the conqueror does with the place.
-He could have named it for himself, or raised a monument to his own valor; men have done as much for far smaller wins.
-Instead he calls it Baal-perazim, the place of breaking through - and the breaking he credits to God.
+He calls it Baal-perazim, the place of breaking through - and the breaking he credits to God.
 The picture is a dam giving way: the enemy was a barrier, and God came against it like a wall of water and poured through.
 David sets himself carefully inside the image.
 By mine hand, he says, but God hath broken in - the instrument admitting that the force ran through him from somewhere else.
-This is the inner logic of every victory God gives His people.
-Real human action, real obedience, real effort - and a power at work in it that is not your own.
-The name left on the map is not David's.
-It is testimony to the God who breaks through.

 The Philistines flee so swiftly that they abandon the very gods they had carried into battle.
-Armies brought their idols to the field to fight under their protection; here those images are simply left behind in the rout, exposed as powerless to save even themselves.4 And David gives a command: they were burned with fire.
+Armies brought their idols to the field to fight under their protection; here those images are simply left behind in the rout, exposed as powerless to save even themselves.
+And David gives a command: they were burned with fire.
 This is no act of petty spite.
 It is obedience to the ancient charge against idols - the graven images of their gods shall ye burn with fire (Deut.
 7:25) - and it is a declaration over the battlefield.
-The gods that could not save their own people have no claim on this ground; the land belongs to the LORD, and His victory will not be shared with the images of the defeated.
-By burning them, David refuses to take them as plunder or trophies, and consecrates the whole deliverance to God alone.
-The contrast is complete: the false gods are ash, and the true God has broken through like a flood.

 1 Chronicles 14:13-17The Second Victory: A New Command, and the Sound of God Going Before